eclipse-vertx/vert.x/core_manual_java.md

 You can't actually do anything with the bridge until it is opened.
 When it is open the `onopen` handler will be called.

-The client side event bus API for registering and unregistering handlers and for sending messages is exactly the same as the server side one.
+The client side event bus API for registering and unregistering handlers and for sending messages is the same as the server side one.
 Please consult the chapter on the event bus for full information.

 **There is one more thing to do before getting this working, please read the following section....**